 Granted, had my son taken “too long” (whatever that means to each of us) to wean, I do understand that sometimes you do have to set limits and yes, they might cry, but just like sleep training, there is a range of things you can try before you jump to cry-it-out.
 I was completely turned off that the article seemed to only list extreme methods.
 At least give a variety of methods like I have on this site about sleep training with my sleep training series, ya know?

-I hope this article lets you get to know me and my philosophy better.
+I hope this article lets you get to know me and my philosophy about weaning from breastfeeding.
 You may also want to read more about my definition of cry it out and at what age I recommend it.
-For more weaning techniques, please visit Kelly Mom.
+For more weaning from breastfeeding techniques, please visit a wonderful breastfeeding site, Kelly Mom.